Kenneract/Bose-Reverse-Engineering/ReplacementUnit/README.md

 <img src="graphics/hardwareAssembled.png" width=500rem>

 Physical construction is currently my weakest area.
 In the interest of finishing the project in a timely manner, I decided to mount all the components onto a wooden board (in a semi-pleasing way) and call it a day.
+I made sure that all components could be easily removed in case a future repair or upgrade.
 Below is the finished replacement console. *(The USB cable is just for the demo; it is not required for the unit to run.)*

 <img src="graphics/hardwareFinal.png" width=500rem>